ToucanToco/toucan-connectors/README.md

 ```

 #### Step 3

 Add the main requirements to the `setup.py` in the `extras_require` dictionary:

 ```ini
 extras_require = {
     ...
     'mytype': ['my_dependency_pkg1==x.x.x', 'my_dependency_pkg2>=x.x.x']
 }
 ```

 If you need to add testing dependencies, add them to the `requirements-testing.txt` file.

 ### Step 4

 Make sure your new code is properly formatted by typing `make lint`.
 If it's not, please use `make format`!

+> Note: Some integrated development environment (IDE) provides many features to format your code, more informations at the page https://github.com/psf/black for this project.
+> In toucan connectors, we use:
+> -S: Don't normalize string quotes or prefixes.
+> -l How many characters per line to allow.
+Max: 100
+> py36 Allow using Python 3.6-only syntax on all input files